 Then, we need to create a secret_key which is used to integrate with other 3rd party platforms such as Heroku, etc. You can randomly input the secret number as you like.

-The core part of Shopify bot python script is the same with the Python Tutorial 10.
+The core part of the Shopify bot python script is the same as the Python Tutorial 10.
 If you are interested, please check it out.

 Test the Application in Local Host – Flask Run

 A staging test is indispensable before you upload to Github and activate in Heroku.

 In the Mac terminal, you first locate where the web application is by using cd.
 Then you can input flask run and the terminal result comes up with a local host address, which you can use in the computer browser.

 http://127.0.0.1:5000/ + the route name of returning index.html

 Thus, you can test and modify accordingly before the web application goes live.

 Before going live with the web application, we need to add two additional file to the application.
 First thing first, you need to go back to the Mac terminal and cd the application path.
 Then, installing the gunicorn is by inputting pip3 install gunicorn.